 Just over two years ago in jumping the curve I wrote how we were shifting to artificial intelligence from traditional web application development.

-Since then got our feet wet with a rules based, Facebook Messenger chatbot called Air Charter Amy.
+Since then we have explored simple and complex NLU services.
+First we created a rules based, Facebook Messenger chatbot.
 Rules based chatbots have a roll but have to be programmed in an “if this then that” manner; they adapt by themselves.
 The AI behind a rules based chatbot is limited to natural language understanding.

 Next, we combined our web applications development talents with AI to prototype an airline natural language chatbot.
 We first built an IBM Watson chatbot (now called Watson Assistant) and an associated NLU (natural language understanding) model.